 “Global markets underestimate China’s growth slowdown,” which is “set to ripple to the rest of the world,” they said in a report.

 Last week, regulators injected an extra 500 billion yuan ($80 billion) into the pool of money for lending by reducing the amount of deposits commercial banks are required to hold in reserve.

 Shanghai has eased controls that confined most its people to their homes.
 But while some 6.6 million people were allowed to go outdoors, most businesses stayed closed.

 The agency that runs the Shanghai port says operations are normal.
 But companies say the volume of cargo it handles has fallen.

-Other cities affected by suspensions of access include Tianjin, a port and petrochemical center east of Beijing; Shenzhen, a finance and tech center near Hong Kong, and the manufacturing centers of Changchun and Jilin in the northeast.
-Smaller cities also have suspended access, closed businesses, ordered residents to stay at home or imposed other controls.
+Authorities also suspended access to Tianjin, a port and petrochemical center east of Beijing, and Shenzhen, a finance and tech hub near Hong Kong.
+Other cities have closed businesses, told residents to stay home if possible or imposed limits on movement.

-China rebounded quickly from the pandemic in 2020, but activity weakened last year as tighter controls on borrowing by real estate developers hit construction, which supports millions of jobs.
-That made consumers nervous about spending and investors anxious about possible defaults by developers.
+China rebounded quickly from the pandemic in 2020, but activity weakened as tighter controls on borrowing by real estate developers hit construction, which supports millions of jobs.

-Investors are waiting to see what happens to one of China’s biggest developers, Evergrande Group, which has struggled since last year to avoid defaulting on $310 billion owed to banks and bondholders.
+Investors are waiting to see what happens to one of China’s biggest developers, Evergrande Group.
+It has struggled since last year to avoid defaulting on $310 billion owed to banks and bondholders.